-We have conducted a Phase I/II clinical trial and are conducting a Phase II clinical trial of NicVAX.
+We are conducting a Phase I/II clinical trial and a Phase II clinical trial of NicVAX.
 NicVAX is an investigational vaccine to prevent and treat nicotine addiction that uses a conjugate vaccine technology similar to StaphVAX and other anti-bacterial vaccines in our pipeline.
 NicVAX is designed to cause the immune system to produce antibodies that bind to nicotine and prevent it from entering the brain.
 The stimulus in the brain that is caused by nicotine is therefore no longer present.
-The results from the Phase I/II trial were reported in February 2004 and showed that multiple injections of NicVAX were well tolerated and resulted in a rapid and boosted immune response that generated substantial amounts of nicotine specific antibodies.
-We expect to report the results from the other clinical trial in the second half of 2004.
+We expect to report the results from both clinical trials by the second half of 2004.